ADD CONDITION

 Adults and children over 12 years of age should apply an adequate amount of gel to cover the affected area.
 On the first day of treatment, the gel should be applied 2 to 3 times within the first hour, with a maximum of six applications throughout the day.
 For subsequent days, the gel may be applied 3 to 4 times daily, as needed.

-The gel is for topical use only.
-Care should be taken to ensure that the application is thorough and that the affected area is adequately covered.
+The gel is intended for topical application.
+It is important to ensure that the affected area is adequately covered with the gel during each application.

 Contraindications